Drug-Free Workplace Training

 - Implement best practices in testing management.

-Designated Employer Representative (DER) Online Training — This training course provides a DER with a thorough education of his or her duties as outlined in the Department of Transportation (DOT) regulations for drug and alcohol testing (49 CFR Part 40).
-The course also includes a comprehensive dictionary of testing terminology, specific modal regulations and their procedures for workplace testing programs.
+Designated Employer Representative (DER) Online Training — This training course provides the DER with a thorough education of his or her duties as outlined in the Department of Transportation (DOT) regulations for drug and alcohol testing (49 CFR Part 40).
+The course also includes a comprehensive dictionary of testing terminology, specific modal regulations, and their procedures for workplace testing programs.
 A personalized certificate is automatically made available to each trainee after successful completion of the course.